-Electricity

-Repair category 2

-Notes A professional test of the electrical installation is recommended before purchase.
-The Institution of Engineering and Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
-It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with IET regulations.
+Electricity Repair category 2 Notes The Institution of Engineering and Technology (IET) recommends that electrical installations are professionally inspected and tested at least every 5 years, and on a change of occupancy.
+It should be appreciated that only the most recently constructed or rewired properties will have electrical installations that fully comply with IET regulations.
+The electrical safety certificate from an inspection within the last 5 years by a NICEIC/SELECT registered contractor must be obtained before purchase, and any observations or recommendations must be noted as these items may require attention.